v 3.7.web 2025

 Figural Pulpit

-Figural sets in the Pulpit style, where the kings, queen, and bishops feature upper bodies or just heads emerging from Pulpit-style bases.
+Figural sets in the Pulpit style, where the kings, Queen, and bishops feature upper bodies or just heads emerging from Pulpit-style bases.

 c.
 1830